torvalds/linux/Documentation/driver-api/mei/mei.rst

 In order to support virtualization or sandboxing a trusted supervisor can use :c:macro:`MEI_CONNECT_CLIENT_IOCTL_VTAG` to create virtual channels with an Intel ME feature.
-Not all features support virtual channels such client with answer EOPNOTSUPP.
+Analt all features support virtual channels such client with answer EOPANALTSUPP.

 .. code-block:: C